me9hanics/PowerShell-MATLAB-API-connection-example/README.md

 -Download the files

 -Run the PowerShell file (read.ps1).
-I recommend
+I recommend running it in Visual Studio Code, or opening PowerShell, and then running it there.

 What is in the code?